teiniker/teiniker-lectures-secureservices/api-security-basics/api-specifications/SpringBoot-BeanValidation/README.md

     private String description;
 ```

-These constraints will validated if we use them as parameters in the controller.
+These constraints will be validated if we use them as parameters in the controller.
 ```Java
    @PostMapping("/articles")
     ResponseEntity<Article> newArticle(@Valid @RequestBody Article newArticle)